Skip to Content

 Turquoise is often a by-product of copper and gold mining.
 In many instances, you can find it on surface rocks.

-This is because it was most likely separated from its host due to natural phenomena or man-made tools.
+It was most likely separated from its host due to natural phenomena or man-made tools.
 Turquoise deposits run deep underground or on mountainsides.
-It may even be drifted and carried away by water in certain natural events.
+It may even drift and be carried away by water in certain natural events.

 Is Turquoise Only Found in North America?

 Turquoise is commonly found in North America and some southwestern U.S. states such as Nevada, Arizona, Colorado, and New Mexico.
-Turquoise is also abundant in Egypt, Northwest China, Mexico, Iran, and some other places in the world.
+Turquoise is also abundant in Egypt, Northwest China, Mexico, Iran, and other places worldwide.

 Where in the US Are Some of the Largest Turquoise Mines Located?